PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 In this section we will present a summarized proof of our main theorem, namely, the Fundamental Theorem of Cubology.

 ## Summarized Proof of the Fundamental Theorem of Cubology

+# Section 4

+In this section we demonstrate which cubes are solvable and which ones aren't by applying the Fundamental Theorem of Cubology

+# Section 5

+In this section we discuss how the Fundamental Theorem of Cubology relates to the content covered in MATH 4GR3.

+# Section 6

+In this section we list all of our references.